mitsu3s/mitsu3s/README.md

 Researching overlay network protocols and their extension methods at @Pluslab.

-## Study:
+## Development:

-Exploring infrastructure technologies related to system operations.
+Learning and developing cloud technologies for service operations.

 ## Languages and Tools: